learnlinux/learnlinux.github.io/source/includes/_prodenv.md

 ## Ansible Tower
 ### Obtain License Key
 In addition to the TuxLab server applications, the installer will install Ansible Tower, a tool used to automatically scale, provision and check the health of the TuxLab service.
 Ansible Tower is an open source product, however it requires a license for updating, support, and ease of operation.
 All users are entitled to a free Ansible Tower license for up to ten nodes (which is substantially larger than what is needed of most TuxLab installations).
-First, complete the registration online:
+First, [complete the registration](https://www.ansible.com/license) online:

 ![Ansible Tower Keys](images/aws/tower_signup.png)

 ### Accept EULA
-You will then be emailed a license key, which is simply a JSON file.
+You will then be emailed a license key, which is simply a JSON string (you will also recieve an email containing a tarball.
+Ignore this.).
 You need to add a property; `"eula_accepted" : true`, to this file, confirming that you have read the End User License Agreement.
 Save this file for later use.

 ## Setup Ansible
 Install Ansible and the prerequisites as explained earlier in the Development Installation section.